smart-edge-open/edgeapps/applications/location-api/README.md

 For developing your own MEC Application, you need to go through the following steps:

-1. Create a procedure for the registration of your application to the OpenNESS EAA, as described [here](https://github.com/open-ness/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md)
+1. Create a procedure for the registration of your application to the OpenNESS EAA, as described [here](https://github.com/open-ness/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md);
 2. Create your own docker image, which has to be build or loaded to the *Edge Node*.
-Inside the docker container, you will need to automate the registration process of the previous point
+Inside the docker container, you will need to automate the registration process of the previous point;
 3. Create a YAML file in the *Controller Node* associated with the docker image (similar to the example above - [Install consumer sample application](#install-consumer-sample-application)).

+## References

+- ETSI GS MEC 013 (V2.1.1) - Multi-access Edge Computing (MEC) Location API: https://www.etsi.org/deliver/etsi_gs/mec/001_099/013/02.01.01_60/gs_mec013v020101p.pdf
+- GPX (GPS Exchange Format).
+Official Site: https://www.topografix.com/gpx.asp